 Financial dashboards have evolved from static reports into dynamic, interactive tools that provide organizational leadership with critical insights at a glance.
 The most effective dashboards transform raw financial data into visual stories that drive better business decisions.
-Let’s explore how to design dashboards that deliver genuine value through appropriate metrics and thoughtful design.
+Let’s explore how to design dashboards that deliver genuine value through appropriate metrics and thoughtful design, a process refined through observation of numerous dashboard development cycles.

 Selecting the Right Financial Metrics